 There’s a lot of fantastic stuff going on in mainstream pop music these days, but if you’re ears are inclined to colorful harmonies… it’s kind of a desert out on the charts.
 So Bruno Mars’ song may be a chordal oasis for your ears.

-Even if you’re not paying attention to the harmonies (though you’ll feel them), there’s plenty of other awesome stuff going on in this recording.
-I’ll look into some of that other stuff next week.
+And even if you’re not paying attention to the harmonies (though you’ll feel them), there’s plenty of other awesome stuff going on in this recording.

 Let me know your thoughts, additions, disagreements in the Comments section below: